 - Complexity-2: Model size in MB

-E2 will be a function of latency, complexity-1 and complexity-2 to be calculated by the organizers.
+E2 will be a function of latency, complexity-1 and complexity-2, to be calculated by the organizers.

 Submissions should provide enough details for the implemented algorithm in a short technical paper, prepared according to the guidelines provided for the Open Dataset and Software Track.
-A link to the code (preferably a GitHub project) must also be included in the paper.
+A link to the code (preferably a GitHub repository) must also be included in the paper.
 Complete your submission here.